cbg-ethz/V-pipe/docs/tutorials/tutorial_cowwid.md

 # SARS-CoV-2 Wastewater Surveillance Tutorial

 The occurence of SARS-CoV-2 in wastewater can be used as an early warning system for the presence of the virus in a community.
-Typically, the virus is shed in the stool of infected individuals, and can be detected in wastewater before clinical cases are reported.
+The virus is shed in the stool of infected individuals, and can be detected in wastewater before clinical cases are reported.
 This can be particularly useful for monitoring the presence of new variants of the virus, which may be more transmissible or resistant to vaccines.
 To monitor occurrence of SARS-CoV-2 variants in waste water, the RNA of the virus is amplified with PCR, and the viral genome is sequenced to identify specific mutations that are characteristic of different variants.
 This tutorial introduces the type of analysis that is required to translate raw sequencing data into epidemiological information as part of the [national surveillance program of SARS-CoV-2 variants in wastewater](https://cov-spectrum.ethz.ch/story/wastewater-in-switzerland).

 The data for this tutorial is from {cite}`bagutti_wastewater_2022`.